Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.md

 * OK if disk usage is below the warning threshold.
 * WARN if disk usage is >= `--warning` (default: 90%USED).
 * CRIT if disk usage is >= `--critical` (default: 95%USED).
+* A mountpoint listed in `--mount` uses its own thresholds instead of the global `--warning`/`--critical`. `--mount` only changes thresholds; it does not include a mountpoint that is otherwise not checked.
+If a `--mount` entry matches no checked filesystem (a typo, or a filesystem not checked by default), the plugin reports it in the output and otherwise ignores it, without changing the state.
-* UNKNOWN on invalid parameter values or regex compilation errors.
+* UNKNOWN on invalid parameter values, a malformed `--mount` entry, or regex compilation errors.
 * `--always-ok` suppresses all alerts and always returns OK.